stoyan/Sultans-of-Speed/sultans.md

 == Guy Podjarny
 http://www.guypo.com/
 http://calendar.perfplanet.com/photos/guy.jpg
 <a href="https://twitter.com/guypod">Guy Podjarny</a> is a Web Performance expert, focusing primarily on Front-End Optimization and Mobile Web Performance.
-Guy his a frequent speaker at performance and mobile related conferences, and posts his opinions and research on <a href="http://www.guypo.com/">his blog</a>.<br><br>Guy is the CTO of the Web Experience Business Unit in <a href="http://www.akamai.com">Akamai</a>.
+Guy his a frequent speaker at performance and mobile related conferences, and posts his opinions and research on <a href="http://www.guypo.com/">his blog</a>.
+Guy is the CTO of the Web Experience Business Unit in <a href="http://www.akamai.com">Akamai</a>.
 Prior to that, Guy was the CTO and co-founder of Blaze.io (later acquired by Akamai), and spent a decade working on Web Application Security.

 == Tom Hughes-Croucher
 http://tomhughescroucher.com/